SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 Recommended reading order:

 1. `README.md`
-   Start with the overview, core concept, repository structure, and intended use cases.
+   Start with the overview, core concept, repository structure, validation status, and intended use cases.

 2. `schemas/consciousness-circle-metadata.schema.json`
-   Review the current JSON Schema definition for Consciousness Circle metadata.
+   Review the original v0.1-style JSON Schema definition for Consciousness Circle metadata.

 3. `examples/note-article-consciousness-circle.sample.json`
    See how the v0.1-style schema can be applied to a note-style article.